Edited by: Keri Stooksbury

 Step #1: Create your Trusted Traveler Program (TTP) account.

-Step #2: Logging in to your TTP account, you can then complete your application and enclose your $50 USD fee, which is nonrefundable and required with all completed applications.
+Step #2: Logging in to your TTP account, you can then complete your application and pay your $50 fee, which is non-refundable and required with all completed applications.

 After acceptance of your completed application with the required fee, CBP reviews your application.
 If it is conditionally approved, you’ll be instructed to schedule your interview at any NEXUS Enrollment Center.